thelastpickle/cassandra-reaper/src/docs/content/install/upgrade.md

 ## Upgrading from 1.2.2 to 2.0.0

-@TODO: Add information about upgrading from 1.2.2 to 2.0.0
+You need to be running at least 1.2.2 before upgrading to 2.0.0.